With all the options at your fingertips, setting up a Facebook Business Page can feel like prepping a rocket ship headed to outer space.

 Still, as Facebook has grown, so has the complexity of its features.

-Don’t waste another day poking around Facebook trying to figure it all out.
-This article will walk you through everything you need to know to get your Facebook Business Page up and running like a social networking pro.
+Don’t waste another day poking around Facebook, trying to figure it all out.
+This article will walk you through everything you need to know to get your Facebook Business Page up and running like a social media marketing pro.

 But before we dive in: